airswap/airswap-member-dashboard/README.md

 $ yarn start
 ```

-This repo is a web frontend for the AirSwap voter rewards system.
+This repo is a web frontend for the AirSwap Member Dashboard system.
 AirSwap is an open developer community focused on decentralized trading systems.
 Designers and developers earn for contributing; check [CONTRIBUTING](CONTRIBUTING.md) and join the [Discord](https://chat.airswap.io/) server to learn more.

 Let's build stuff! 🛠️